Shaukat456/React/React/syllabus.md

 Next steps

 If you'd like, I will expand Lessons 05–10 in the same detailed style (theory + runnable examples + interview Q&A).
 For now I will expand Lessons 01–04 with detailed content, scenarios, best/worst practices, and interview questions.

+todo :
+dynamics keys,
+use state in detail,
+use effect
+conditional rendering